MagaliDrumare/Azure-Open-AI-Copilot-Microsoft/README.md

 - Microsoft Copilot for 365 démo : https://youtube.com/playlist?list=PLXtHYVsvn_b_t2dNsM86jUHpzlL0RlCF8&feature=shared
 - How Microsoft Copilot for Microsoft 365 works with external data : https://youtu.be/9FOQYQBPCeo?feature=shared

 ### Microsoft Copilot Studio
+Microsoft Copilot Studio is a low-code tool designed to help you create and customize AI-powered conversational interfaces, known as copilots.
+These copilots leverage large language models (LLMs) and additional knowledge sources to provide intelligent, actionable, and connected assistance.
+With Copilot Studio, you can:
+- **Design custom copilots**: Use generative AI and LLMs to build conversational applications tailored to your needs.
+- **Customize for Microsoft 365**: Create extensions that integrate with your business processes.
+- Microsoft Copilot Studio - Tutorial for Beginners : https://youtu.be/SCYsIChlyTk?feature=shared

 ### GitHub Copilot

 ### Microsoft Fabric